fabulousduck/smol/README.md

 It at this point has also become an expiriment to see how well a language that does not have expressions fairs.

-An for some reason i made it compile chip-8 ROMS. (wip)
+And for some reason i made it compile chip-8 ROMS. (wip)
 # Table of contents

 * [table of contents](#Table-of-contents)